annadoannn/cse15l-lab-reports/lab report 1.md

 - **How did you get the output?**
        `ls` is the library function in the terminal.
 By using `ls` at the `/home` directory, it shows what file and/or directory can be accessed directly from the working directory.
 In this case, the directory `lecture1` is the only one that can be directly accessed from `/home`.
 - **Is the output an error?
 Why or why not?**
       The output is not an error.
 Due to `ls` not having an argument, it should only show that the `lecture1` directory can be accessed, unless otherwise noted in the argument.
-Only `lecture1` shows also due to the fact that the directories in this lab are nested.
+Only `lecture1` shows due to the fact that the directories in this lab are nested.
 Therefore, there's no output error.

 *`cat`:*